-Combining all of these factors, we expect our consolidated sales to increase approximately ten percent in 2021.
-Our guidance excludes the potential impacts from future acquisitions and assumes the conditions of our business environment and that of our suppliers and customers are similar in 2021 to what we are experienced in recent months and does not deteriorate as a result of further restrictions or shutdowns due to the COVID-19 pandemic.
+Combining all of these factors, we expect our consolidated sales to increase between 16 and 18 percent in 2022.
+Our guidance excludes the potential impacts from future acquisitions and assumes the recent surge of the Omicron variant subsides during the first quarter of 2022 and does not have a significant impact on our productivity or significantly impact the end markets that we serve.